 People who are severely dehydrated usually can’t hold down fluids.
-If they try to drink too much water, they may just vomit again and the dehydration will worsen.
+If they try to drink too much water, they may just vomit again, and the dehydration will worsen.
 That’s why getting medical help is so essential.

 Is heat stroke more likely at high elevations?

-Dehydration is more common at high elevations and that makes it easier to also suffer heat stroke, Hillis said.
+Dehydration is more common at high elevations, and that makes it easier also to suffer heat stroke, Hillis said.

 “You lose much more water at high elevations.
 People don’t realize how quickly they can get overheated in the mountains.
 When you’re hiking with no shade, it’s like walking on a mirror.
-It’s higher and dryer and you hyperventilate and breathe more.
+It’s higher and dryer, and you hyperventilate and breathe more.
 When you do that, you lose more fluids,” Hillis said.

 “Once you’re dehydrated and down on fluids, your risk of heat injury goes up,” she said.

 She advises people always to stay hydrated.
 Drink plenty of water.
 Or if you need to replenish salts in your body, stay away from sugary drinks like Gatorade and instead drink sodium-infused fluids.
 Some brands include Liquid I.V., ORS (Oral Rehydration Solution) and UCAN hydrate.

 When do you need to take a child or older person to a doctor or emergency provider for help?

 If a child is vomiting repeatedly and can’t hold down fluids, seek medical care quickly.

 “Once they start throwing up, you’ve got to get help,” Hillis said.